briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

         division (B)(2) or (3) of Ohio R.C.
 4503.234 applies, in addition to or
-        independent of any other penalty established by law, the court may fine the offender the value of the vehicle as determined by publications of the national automobile dealer’s association.
+        independent of any other penalty established by law, the court may fine the offender the value of the vehicle as determined by publications of the national automobile dealer's association.
 The proceeds from any fine imposed under this subsection shall be distributed in accordance with division (C)(2) of Ohio R.C.
 4503.234.